Champion 201120 - 3650/4650W Dual Fuel Inverter Generator With Electric Start

 The following charts are provided to give you an idea of how some of the key specs of the Champion 201120 compare to inverter generators of similar power (between 3500 and 4500 W).

-- At 103 lbs in dry weight, the Champion 201120 fits well within the typical weight bracket for inverter generators producing 3500 to 4500 rated watts. if you wish to prioritize weight, the WEN 56432iX is one of the top contenders in its power category, weighing only 52.9 pounds.
+- At 103 lbs dry, the Champion 201120 is consistent with the standard weight profile for inverters ranging from 3500 to 4500 rated watts.
+If weight is your top priority, one of the champions in this power category is the WEN 56432iX, weighing just 52.9 pounds.

 Price comparison